Harris accepts CNN debate invitation for October 23, again challenging Trump to another showdown - Local News 8

 Harris’ campaign last week dismissed Trump’s announcement that there would not be another debate, with one senior adviser saying the former president “changes his position every day.”
 The vice president, meanwhile, immediately called for another debate, saying, “I believe we owe it to the voters.”

-For October, CNN offered the campaigns a format similar to the June debate, in which Trump and Harris would field moderators’ questions for 90 minutes without a live studio audience.
+The October debate would mirror the first 2024 presidential debate in June between Trump and President Joe Biden, taking place at CNN’s studios in Atlanta, according to the network.
+Trump and Harris would field moderators’ questions for 90 minutes without a live studio audience.

 “Both Vice President Harris and former President Trump received an invitation to participate in a CNN debate this fall as we believe the American people would benefit from a second debate between the two candidates for President of the United States,” the network said in a statement.
 “We look forward to receiving a response from both campaigns so the American public can hear more from these candidates as they make their final decision.”